-If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to 31,504,294 shares, or 78.5% of the aggregate number of shares of common stock outstanding after this offering, and the number of shares of common stock held by new investors will be increased to 8,625,000 shares, or 21.5% of the aggregate number of shares of common stock outstanding after this offering.
-The total consideration paid by our existing stockholders would be \$45.5 million, or 24.2%, and the total consideration paid by our new investors would be \$142.3 million, or 75.8% and the average price per share paid by our existing stockholders and new investors would be \$1.44 and \$16.50, respectively.
+If the underwriters' option to purchase additional shares from us and the selling stockholders is exercised in full, the number of shares of common stock held by existing stockholders will be reduced to shares, or % of the aggregate number of shares of common stock held by new investors will be increased to shares, or % of the aggregate number of shares of common stock held by new investors will be increased to shares, or % of the aggregate number of shares of common stock outstanding after this offering.
+The total consideration paid by our existing stockholders would be \$ million, or %, and the total consideration paid by our new investors would be \$ million, or % and the average price per share paid by our existing stockholders and new investors would be \$1.44 and \$, respectively.